huobazi/qiniu-direct-upload-example/README.md

 Please see the files

 ```
+config/initializers/qiniu.rb
 app/views/items/index.html.erb
 app/assets/javascripts/items.js.coffee
 app/controllers/items_controller.rb
-config/initializers/tmp.rb
 ```

 1. Clone the repo to your localhost
+2. renme the  config/initializers/qiniu.rb.example to config/initializers/qiniu.rb
-2. Setup your Qiniu KEY to the config/initializers/tmp.rb
+3. Setup your Qiniu KEY to the config/initializers/qiniu.rb
-3. Run
+4. Run
-4. Upload a image
+5. Upload a image
-5. See the javascript console
+6. See the javascript console

 see also: